-QUARTET★NIGHT made their stage performance at Uta no Prince-Sama Maji LOVE LIVE 4th STAGE (2015) and since then they have attended all of the franchise’s lives, delivering electrifying performances on top of an impressive chemistry between members.
+QUARTET★NIGHT made their stage performance at Uta no Prince-Sama Maji LOVE LIVE 4th STAGE (2015) and since then they have attended all of the franchise’s lives, delivering electrifying performances on top of impressive chemistry between members.

-The group’s popularity skyrocketed in 2016 and, in 2017, QUARTET★NIGHT turned into the first ever 2D unit to actually promote themselves in a solo live, taking the 2D into 3D.
+The group’s popularity skyrocketed in 2016 and, in 2017, QUARTET★NIGHT turned into the first-ever 2D unit to actually promote themselves in a solo live, taking the 2D into 3D.

 This wasn’t an ordinary live show.
 This was a full-fledged idol performance, counting with cinematic intro VTRs and a big production behind them.
 This was yet another successful live for the talented quartet.

-QUARTET★NIGHT are the most successful 2D unit and the most popular in the Utapri franchise.
+QUARTET★NIGHT is the most successful 2D unit and the most popular in the Utapri franchise.
 Their music continues to evolve with the group and their live performances are always something to anticipate due to the quality that this group can deliver on the vocal end.

 apple-polisher (2015 -)

-The band dons a groovy mix of R&B, rock and electronica that is addictive and fresh.
+The band dons a groovy mix of R&B, rock, and electronica that is addictive and fresh.

 The band has released 4 singles – Against the Rules (2015), real sensation / this song is dedicated to you.
 (2016), BACK 2 SQUARE 1 (2017) and beat goes on/what have you done for… (2017) – and 1 mini-album everytime i see your face (2018).